saltastroops/data-archive-backend/docs/server_setup.md

 # SALT/SAAO Data Archive API Server Setup

-The SALT/SAAO Data Archive API is hosted on the Ubuntu 16.04 server.
+The SALT/SAAO Data Archive API is hosted on the Ubuntu 16.04 or higher server.
 Various packges which are required to be installed to get the Data Archive API server up and running.

 ## Install Node JS Using a PPA

-This will allow you to install the latest [NodeJS](https://nodejs.org/en/) or may choose the version of node.js you want to install.
-By the time of writing this document, version 12.16.2 was the latest.
+[NodeJS](https://nodejs.org/en/) version 12.x should be installed.

 ```sh
 cd ~